 Explore the Stoney Middleton to Eyam loop, a scenic trek through nature's beauty and quaint villages.
 Perfect for a relaxed outing with the family and the dogs, soaking in the English countryside charm.

-Offering a captivating journey through the heart of the Peak District by starting in Stoney Middleton, the trail winds through picturesque countryside, adorned with rolling hills and quaint villages.
+Offering a captivating journey through the heart of the Peak District, the trail starts in Stoney Middleton and winds through picturesque countryside, adorned with rolling hills and quaint villages.
 Passing through Eyam.
-Along the way, you’ll be treated to breathtaking views of limestone cliffs, lush greenery, and charming stone cottages.
+Along the way, you'll be treated to breathtaking views of limestone cliffs, lush greenery, and charming stone cottages.
 Whether exploring historic landmarks or immersing in natural beauty, this trail promises a memorable experience, blending outdoor adventure with cultural exploration in the stunning landscape of the Peak District.

 3. Baslow Edge to Curbar Gap